Pumpkin Seed and Almond Butter Nourishing Oat Bars

 - Melt coconut oil, add vanilla, remaining maple syrup, orange zest and cacao.

-- Pour mixture over the oats mixture in the pan.
+- With a large spoon pour 1/2 the mixture over the oats mixture in the pan.

-- Sprinkle remaining oatmeal mixture on top and then place in the fridge for 2 hours.
+- Place in the fridge for 2 hours.

 We have a strong commitment to giving back, investing in local community creating space for all students to consider careers in construction, science, technology, engineering and math.